Vyral/bud-gragg/_drafts/check-out-these-stats-from-the-4th-quarter-of-2018.md

 {% include youtube.html %}

-Here are the stats from the fourth quarter of the 2018 real estate market year for the entire Phoenix area.
+<center>Here are the stats from the fourth quarter of the 2018 real estate market year for the entire Phoenix area.</center>

 Like the stock market, in real estate, there’s good and bad news to be found on any given day.